 The Energy Community Secretariat has published policy guidelines on the integration of renewables self-consumers into the energy networks.

-According to the paper, it follows the latest legal requirements stemming from the European Union’s Clean Energy Package (CEP), soon to be adopted in the Energy Community.
+According to the Policy Guidelines on Integration of Renewables Self-Consumers, it follows the latest legal requirements stemming from the European Union’s Clean Energy Package (CEP), soon to be adopted in the Energy Community.

 The document replaces the secretariat’s 2018 Policy Guidelines on the Grid Integration of Prosumers.